yizhiyin86/API_Homework/README.md

-# API_Homework
+# WheatherPY
-Homework for API

-In this homework, I use numpy to randomly generate two number as geo-coordinate and use these randomly generated geo-coordinates to search for the nearby city by using the citipy module, as well as to extract the nearby city's country code and geo-coordinates.
-Then I use each city's geo-coordinates and extract its weather information from openweathermap.org API.
+## This script looks into if there are any coordination between geo-coordinates and weather by examing various weather parameters of >500 randomly selected cities.
+I used numpy to randomly generate two number as geo-coordinate and used these randomly generated geo-coordinates to search for the nearby city by using the citipy module, as well as to extract the nearby city's country code and geo-coordinates.
+Then I used each city's geo-coordinates and extract its weather information from openweathermap.org API.
 In this way, I extracted weather information for >500 unique cities.
 Then I made a pandas data frame from the extracted weather information, used matplotlib to plot the value of maximum temperature, humidity %, cloudiness % and wind speed of each of these >500 cities against its latitude and draw some interesting observations.

 1.The observed trends are saved in the file observed_trend.txt